 From game parks to beaches, culture to adventure - this magnificent trip covers 8 African countries including Swaziland and Lesotho.
 Tick off your bucket list items - from the Maasai Mara, Serengeti, Ngorongoro Crater, Kruger National Park, Addo Elephant National Park, Garden Route, Zanzibar and the mighty Victoria Falls.
 This camping overland group adventure is not to be missed!

 Day 1.
 Nairobi to Maasai Mara ReserveOur adventure starts with a 2-night excursion to the Maasai Mara.
-We meet our local guides and board specialized vehicles and take the road via the Great Rift Valley, pausing for a photo at this geographic phenomenon.
+We meet our local guides and board specialized vehicles, taking the road via the Great Rift Valley, pausing for a photo at this geographic phenomenon.
 From here we continue on through the Masai lands and on to the Masaai Mara National Reserve.

 Day 2.
 Masai Mara National Reserve Highlights.
-Masai Mara National Reserve, Kenya.Rising early, we board our game driving vehicles with our eagle-eyed guide at the wheel and enter the park to search for the 'Big 5' game and numerous species of antelope, birds and reptiles.
-The Masaai Mara forms the northern end of the path of the Great Migration in which over 2 Million wildebeest, zebra and antelope travel following the rains throughout the year.
-They travel across the border from Tanzania's Serengeti National Park and into the Masaai Mara between July - October each year.
+Masai Mara National Reserve, Kenya.Rising early, we board our game drive vehicles with our eagle-eyed guide at the wheel and enter the park to search for 'Big 5' game and numerous species of antelope, birds and reptiles.
+The Masaai Mara forms the northern end of the path of the Great Migration in which over 2 million wildebeest, zebra and antelope travel, following the rains throughout the year.
+These animals cross the border from Tanzania's Serengeti National Park and into the Masaai Mara between July - October each year.

 Day 3.
 Masai Mara to NairobiLeaving Kenya's famous national park behind, we make our way back across the Great Rift Valley to our camp for the night in the heart of Nairobi's Karen district.

 Day 4.
 Nairobi to Arusha, Tanzania Highlights.
-Maasai Village Walk, Arusha, Tanzania.We leave the hustle and bustle of Nairobi and head south to the border and cross into Tanzania.
+Maasai Village Walk, Arusha, Tanzania.We leave the hustle and bustle of Nairobi behind and head south to the border where we will cross into Tanzania.

 Day 6.
-Serengeti National Park to Ngorongoro CraterWe rise with the sun this morning and board the 4x4 vehicles to game drive through this wondrous national park.
-Keep your eyes peeled for the elusive leopard as spottings here are famous in the area as well as the lions and numerous antelope that roam the plains.
+Serengeti National Park to Ngorongoro CraterWe rise with the sun this morning and board 4x4 vehicles to game drive through this wondrous national park.
+Keep your eyes peeled for the elusive leopard as this area is famous for sightings - we will most likely also see lion and numerous antelope species that roam the plains.

 Day 7.
 Ngorongoro Crater to Arusha Highlights.
-Ngorongoro Crater, Tanzania.This morning we are rewarded with a game drive into the crater itself.
-We wind down the steep crater walls to its base.
-Home to the 'Big 5' - lion, leopard, elephant, buffalo and rhino we spot the myriad of wildlife along the way on this game drive.
+Ngorongoro Crater, Tanzania.This morning we are rewarded with a game drive into the crater itself, wingind slowly down the steep crater walls to the crater floor.
+Home to Africa's 'Big 5' (lion, leopard, elephant, buffalo and rhino), we spot a myriad of wildlife along the way on this game drive.

 Day 8.
 Arusha to Bagamoyo Highlights.
 Bagamoyo, Tanzania.It's time to hit the coast!
-We pass thorugh the quaint town of Moshi at the base of Mount Kilimanjaro - should weather be clear, we may even catch a glimpse of the 'roof of Africa' as we make our way south and on to the Indian Ocean coastline.
+We pass thorugh the quaint town of Moshi at the base of Mount Kilimanjaro.
+Usually shrouded in low cloud, we may catch a glimpse of the snow-capped 'roof of Africa', should weather be clear.

 Day 10.
 Dar es Salaam to Zanzibar Island Highlights.
-Stone Town, Zanzibar, Tanzania.The day is here when we enjoy a 3-night/4-day excursion on this exotic island with its idyllic palm-fringed beaches and interesting Arabic influences.
-The spices fill the air and the local cuisine is certainly to die for.
+Stone Town, Zanzibar, Tanzania.This morning we embark on a 3-night/4-day excursion on exotic Zanzibar island with its idyllic palm-fringed beaches, interesting Arabic influences, spice-filled air and scrumptious local cuisine.

 Day 11 - 12.
 Zanzibar Highlights.
-Zanzibar, Northern Beaches, Tanzania.After our first night on Zanzibar we wake to the sounds of the surrounding mosque's with the call to prayer echoing through the city.
+Zanzibar, Northern Beaches, Tanzania.After our first night on Zanzibar, we wake to the sounds of the surrounding mosques - calling to prayer echoing throughout the city.

 Day 13.
-Zanzibar to Dar es SalaamRelaxed from the Island break, we travel back to the Port of Zanzibar where we take the return ferry to the mainland.
+Zanzibar to Dar es SalaamRelaxed from our island-break, we travel back to the Port of Zanzibar where we board the the return ferry to the mainland.

 Day 14.
 Dar es Salaam to Mikumi Highlights.
-Mikumi National Park, Tanzania.Travelling west we cross the northern part of the Mikumi National Park and hope to see some wildlife along the roadside - elephants, lions, giraffes and numerous antelope species.
+Mikumi National Park, Tanzania.Travelling west, we cross the northern part of Mikumi National Park and hope to see some wildlife along the roadside - elephants, lions, giraffes and numerous antelope species.

 Day 15.
 Mikumi to IringaTraversing the Tanzanian highlands via the picturesque Boabab Valley, we arrive at our camp at Kisolanza Farm this afternoon.
 At an altitude of 1600m Kisolanza ensures a pleasant fresh climate in one of the most scenic areas of this region.

 Day 16.
 Iringa to Chitimba Beach, Malawi Highlights.
-Lake Malawi, Malawi.We continue westward to the bustling town of Mbeya before heading south and crossing the border to Malawi.
-We make our way to lake Malawi, formerly ‘Lake Nyasa’ which covers almost a fifth of the country’s area and a massive resource for the local Malawians.
+Lake Malawi, Malawi.We continue westward to the bustling town of Mbeya before heading south and crossing into Malawi and making our way Lake Malawi (formerly known as ‘Lake Nyasa’).

 Day 18.
-Chitimba to Kande BeachHeading south, pausing at Mzuzu to replenish supplies, we make our way to our camp for 2 nights on the middle of the lake shores - Kande Beach.
+Chitimba to Kande BeachHeading south, we briefly pause at Mzuzu to replenish supplies and then make our way to our camp for the next 2 nights at Kande Beach.

 Day 20.
-Kande Beach to Chipata, ZambiaLeaving the tranquillity of the lake behind, we make our way south to the border, crossing into Zambia.
+Kande Beach to Chipata, ZambiaLeaving the tranquillity of the lake behind, we make our way south and cross into Zambia en-route to Chipata.

 Day 21.
 Chipata to Lusaka Highlights.
-Lusaka, Zambia.We take the Great Eastern Road through the Zambian countryside and over the South Luangwa bridge to Lusaka, the capital and Southern Africa's fastest growing city with a population of just under 2 million.
+Lusaka, Zambia.Heading out this morning, we take the Great Eastern Road through the Zambian countryside and over the South Luangwa river to Lusaka, the capital of Zambia and currently Southern Africa's fastest growing city - home to a population of just under 2 million.

 Day 23 - 25.
 Livingstone Highlights.
 Livingstone Activities, Zambia.Enjoy your time at leisure over the next few days in this majestic area.
 Sample some of the many optional activities on offer, explore the rich history of the town itself and feel the spray of the falls on your face.

 Day 26.
 Livingstone to Bulawayo, Zimbabwe Highlights.
-Bulawayo.This morning we cross the iconic Vic Falls bridge and exit out of Zambia.
-After formalities completed at the Zimbabwe side, we drive through the town of Victoria Falls to Bulawayo, the country's second largest city (the capital Harare is the first).
+Bulawayo.This morning we cross the iconic Vic Falls bridge which also serves as the border between Zambia and Zimbabwe.
+After border formalities are completed, we drive through Victoria Falls town to Bulawayo, the country's second largest city (the capital Harare being the largest).

 Day 27.
 Matobo National Park Highlights.
-Matobo National Park, Zimbabwe.Boarding our open safari vehicles this morning, we head to the Matobo National Park.
-This area is well known for the Matobo Hills (also called Matopos), a range of balancing rock formations created by erosion of the granite plateau, and the numerous Bushman rock art paintings.
+Matobo National Park, Zimbabwe.Boarding our open safari vehicles this morning, we head to Matobo National Park.
+This area is well-known for the Matobo Hills (also called Matopos) - a range of balancing rock formations created by erosion of the granite plateau, and the numerous Bushman rock paintings.

 Day 28.
 Bulawayo to Tshipise, South Africa Highlights.
 Tshipise, South Africa.We bid farewell to Zimbabwe and cross the busiest border post to South Africa - Beitbridge.

 Day 29.
 Tshipise - Hazyview Highlights.
-Shangaan tribal dancing .From Tshipise we head to South Africa's premier National Park and one of the largest game reserves in Africa - Kruger!
-At 19,485 sq km, this spectacular park is home to the baobabs, fever trees, knob thorns, marula and mopane trees underneath which lurk the Big Five - leopard, lion, buffalo, rhino and elephants.
+Shangaan tribal dancing .From Tshipise we head to South Africa's premier National Park and one of the largest game reserves in Africa - Kruger National Park!
+At over 19,400 sq km, this spectacular park is home to baobabs, fever trees, knob thorns, marula- and mopane trees underneath which lurk the Big Five - leopard, lion, buffalo, rhino and elephant.

 Day 30.
 Hazyview – Kruger National Park Highlights.
-Kruger National Park, South Africa.This morning we meet our resident guides and board our open 4x4 safari vehicles for our full day game drive in the Kruger National Park.
+Kruger National Park, South Africa.This morning we meet our resident guides and board open 4x4 safari vehicles for our full-day game drive in the Kruger National Park.

 Day 31.
 Kruger National Park – Mlilwane Wildlife Sanctuary, Swaziland Highlights.
 Swaziland.Leaving Hazyview, we travel south along the edge of the Kruger National Park crossing the Crocodile River and into the Kingdom of Swaziland.